-Creamy, velvety and full of flavor!
+Creamy Pumpkin Soup – Velvety, rich and full of flavor!
 This easy to make pumpkin soup is so comforting and yummy to eat throughout the fall and winter season!

 This post may contain affiliate links, which means, if you make a purchase from my link, I may make a small commission at no extra cost to you.
 Click here for my full Disclosure Policy.

 What’s the Best Way to Cut a Pumpkin?

 I like to start by cutting a square around the stem and removing it.
 Once the stem is removed, I then slice the pumpkin from top to bottom into long slices.
 Then I cut each slice into small pieces.
 This makes it so much easier to cut away the hard pumpkin skin.